Kan også læses på: Dansk

 - Cars are expensive!
 We have a luxury tax on cars (up to 180% – before paying the general 25% VAT), probably because we have no car industry lobbying against it

-- We are informal by mentality and wear casual clothes, so it is OK to show up at most work places in a casual outfit after a light workout
+- We are informal and wear casual clothes, so it is OK to show up at most workplaces in a casual outfit after a light workout

-- To be honest our viking cultural heritage is mostly gone.
+- To be honest our Viking cultural heritage is mostly gone.
 But we are still farmers and sailors and fishermen by heart – we don’t mind too much being outside in most weather conditions.
-At lease not as long as we have a warm house with candle lights and our legendary ‘hygge’ to go home to afterwards.
+At least not as long as we have a warm house with candle lights and our legendary ‘hygge’ to go home to afterwards.

 - First of all: separated bike lanes – tons of them!

-- Bike and pedestrian bridges connecting the city across the harbor and the canals
+- Bike and pedestrian bridges connecting the city across the harbour and the canals

 - Super bike lanes – special routes connecting the whole city optimized for cyclists convenience and safety

-- Wider bike lanes on the busy stretches to avoid bottlenecks
+- Wider bike lanes on the busy stretch to avoid bottlenecks

 - Dedicated traffic regulation, right turn lanes, light signals